-Solomon’s Story Solomon, also known as Jedidiah, was the second son of King David and Bathsheba.
+Solomon’s Story, biography, wisdom, women, shulamite, ring, demons.
+Solomon, also known as Jedidiah, was the second son of King David and Bathsheba.
 His story is described in the First Kings and Second Chronicles; In both sacred scriptures are the details of the third and last ruler of the United Monarchy, the name that the Kingdom of Israel received during the mandates of Saul, David and Solomon.

 Solomon’s reign lasted four decades, as long as his father remained in power.
 During this period, the United Kingdom of Israel abounded in peace and wealth; Solomon’s wisdom, known to rulers of all nations, enabled Israel to reach its highest point in history.

 Despite the fact that Solomon’s destiny was to be King, his arrival on the throne was not easy.
 Adonijah, David’s fourth son, could also aspire to this position after the death of his older brothers Amnon and Absalom.

 For this reason, as his father’s old age became more and more evident, Adonijah became convinced that it was time to reclaim what was customary to him.
 Adonijah knew that he had to get the popular support of the people, so he began to seek support from important people at that time; among those Joab (commander of the forces), the priest Abiathar, princes of the court and servants of the king.

 While all those who were loyal to Solomon, such as the prophet Nathan and the priest Zadok, were excluded from Adonijah’s plans.
 In those times due to the competition that existed in the monarchical government, the son who aspired to be king could kill his brothers in order to reach the throne; all possible heirs who put his reign at risk could be killed.

 However, the prophet Nathan learned of Adonijah’s intentions in time and informed Bathsheba, Solomon’s mother.